Google Fights Canadian Supreme Court’s Global Takedown Order

 Digital civil liberties watchdog Electronic Frontier Foundation, which intervened in the case, called the Canadian ruling “a decision that has troubling implications for free expression online,” saying it could open the floodgates for court orders allowing internet censorship on a global scale.

-The case began in 2011, when British Columbia-based Equustek sued a former distributor and rival business, collectively called Datalink, claiming they’d relabeled one of its products and tried to pass it off as their own.
+The case began in 2011, when British Columbia-based Equustek sued a former distributor and rival business, collectively called Datalink, claiming they relabeled one of its products and tried to pass it off as their own.
 Equustek also claims the defendants stole its trade secrets to create new products and sell them online with misleading advertisements.

 Despite court orders barring the sale of the counterfeit routers and use of Equustek’s intellectual property, Datalink continued selling the products from an undisclosed location to customers around the world.